Lewis & ClarkCollege of Arts & Sciences

 CHOOSING YOUR COURSES

-The number of courses to take each semester: A regular course load is four four-credit courses, plus perhaps a one-credit PE course or one or two one-credit Music Performance courses, for a total of 16-19 credits.
-Students must have their advisor’s permission and signature in order to take more than 19 credits, but overloading is generally not recommended for students in their first semester at Lewis & Clark.
-To graduate, a student must have 128 credits—that is 32 credits a year, or 16 credits per semester over 8 semesters.
+A regular course load is four four-credit courses, plus perhaps a one-credit PE course or one or two one-credit Music Performance courses, for a total of 16-19 credits.
+Students must have advisor permission and signature in order to take more than 19 credits, but overloading is not allowed for students in their first semester at Lewis & Clark.
+To graduate, a student must have earned 128 credits—that is 32 credits a year, or an average of 16 credits per semester over 8 semesters.

-Class size: Class sizes are small, so you may not be able to take all of your first choice courses every semester.
-It is essential to have already thought of alternates before you begin to register.
+Class sizes are small, so you may not be able to take all of your first choice courses every semester.
+It is essential to have a list of alternates before you begin to register.
+Consult with your advisor.

 Courses to take in the first semester at LC:

-• Courses in your major.
-If you are planning to major in a science, be sure to see “Majors to Start the First Semester in College” for a guide to the courses you need to take first semester.
+If you are planning to major in a science, be sure to see Getting Started in a Major or Minor or “Prospective Math, Science or Environmental Studies Majors” for a guide to the courses you need to take first semester.

 Check class times to avoid conflicts

-Class meeting times are included on the online “Schedule Your Courses” link on the right-hand sidebar on the Registrar’s pages.
+Complete class meeting times are visible if you click on the course link in WebAdvisor.
 It is essential to check them carefully.
 Some classes meet only on Monday-Wednesday-Friday, others on Tuesday-Thursday, and so forth.
 Be sure to check on lab/discussion times if you take a science course!
+First year students are not allowed to register for courses with time conflicts.